Khushwantsharma/chat-box/README.md

-This is a Basic chat application using Reacht and nodejs .
+This is a Web Implementation for Chat application for browser .
+Node and react are used for implementation .